awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/flutter.md

 });
 ```

-Current login user's attributes will be cached in disk, so the next time app launch you don't need to set all user's
+Current logged-in user's attributes will be cached in disk, so the next time app open you don't need to set all user
-attribute again, of course you can use the same API `analytics.setUserAttributes()` to update the current user's
+attributes again, of course you can use the same API `analytics.setUserAttributes()` to update the current
-attribute when it changes.
+user's attribute when it changes.

+!!! info "Important"

+    If your application is already published and most users have already logged in, please manually set the user attributes once when integrate the Clickstream SDK for the first time to ensure that subsequent events contains user attributes.

 #### Record event with items

-You can add the following code to log an event with an item, and you can add custom item attribute in the `attributes` Map.
+You can add the following code to log an event with an item, and you can add custom item attribute in the `attributes`
+Map.
 In addition to the preset attributes, an item can add up to 10 custom attributes.

 ```dart
 var itemBook = ClickstreamItem(
     id: "123",